Libr-AI/fairlib/docs/hyperparameter_tuning.md

     - **INLP_by_class**
         For the `by_class`, in each iteration, INLP train a classifier to predict the protected attribute not on the entire training set, but only on the training examples belonging to a single (randomly chosen) main-task class (e.g. profession).
 They use `by_class` as default setting for experiments over Moji and Bios.
     - **INLP_n**
         INLP_n for INLP is similar to lambda for Adv.
 A single null-space projection is not enough for removing protected attributes, so they iteratively train a linear discriminator and do the null-space projection `INLP_n` times.
 In theory, each null-space projection decreases the 1st rank of fixed representations, and in practice, this hyperparameter controls the trade-off.
 Following [Shauli et al. (2020)](https://aclanthology.org/2020.acl-main.647.pdf), we retrain a linear model for each iteration with the projected representations for the main task, and use the corresponding results for the trade-off plot.
-This is also the reason why we cannot report statistics of INLP given a certain trade-off hyperparameter value, as same iterations of different random seeds can lead significant differences, making such statistics meaningless.
+This is also the reason why we cannot report statistics of INLP given a certain trade-off hyperparameter value, as same iterations of different random seeds can lead to quite different results, making such statistics meaningless.

 - **Tuned:**
     - INLP_by_class: [True, False]
     - INLP_n: [0 - 300], as 300 is the dim of fixed representations.
     - INLP_discriminator_reweighting: [True, False]
         This is **not** discussed in the original INLP paper but shown to be important for `by_class` settings. `INLP_discriminator_reweighting` indicates whether or not to use instance reweighting during the linear discriminator training.
 Specifically, the balanced model uses the values of protected label to automatically adjust weights inversely proportional to protected group frequencies in the input data.
 Considering a `by_class` example in Moji dataset, for the Positive class, 80% instances are labeled as AAE, and thus a trained discriminator without RW will be biased to AAE.
 The null-space derived form such a biased discriminator is also a biased estimation of the actual null-space.
-Given this, INLP_discriminator_reweighting is an important when protected labels are imbalanced distributed.
+Given this, INLP_discriminator_reweighting is an important hyperparameter when protected labels are imbalanced distributed.
     - INLP_min_acc: [0, 0.5]
         This is **not** discussed in the INLP paper. `INLP_min_acc` is a threshold for the discriminator accuracy over the dev set.
 In the Moji dataset, we used a balanced dev set, thus if a discriminator achieves an accuracy that is smaller than 0.5, we could argue that it is not able to represent the correct null-space, and thus we skip the null-space projection at this iteration, and jump directly to training another discriminator.
 By setting a large `INLP_min_acc` value, we could improve the robustness against uncertainty in discriminator training.
 Moreover, `INLP_min_acc` could be used to handle the problem caused by imbalanced training in `by_class` without `INLP_discriminator_reweighting`, as it will ignore those biased model that can not achieve a reasonable accuracy over the balanced dev set.
 - **Not Tuned:**